 The Director of Services may provide approval in lieu of the President for Services-related expenses under $1000

-Any Capital expenses over $1000 not included in the budget must be presented to the Advisory Board and approved by the Vice President Operations and President
+Any Capital expenses over $1000 not included in the budget must be approved by the Advisory Board.

 Corporate Initiatives participating in the Capital Fund shall follow section Theta D.9 instead.